 Streaks are one of the strongest tools for long duration learning because they reward return behavior.
 XP gives learners a running sense of effort and momentum.
 On Learnyst, streaks and XP are already tied to daily batch viewing behavior, which makes them useful for coaching businesses that need repeat attendance.

 Badges matter when they mark milestones learners actually care about.
-Learnyst, TalentLMS, iSpring Learn, Paradiso LMS etc. all support badges in different forms.
+Learnyst, TalentLMS, iSpring LMS, Paradiso LMS etc. all support badges in different forms.
 We currently use predefined badge templates tied to streak achievements, which makes setup simple even if customization is limited.

 Leaderboards work best in cohorts where competition stays healthy and contextual.
 Learnyst ranks students based on XP and streak achievements, which fits batch driven learning especially well.

-Choose a gamified system based on your business model first, then the feature list.
+Choose a gamified learning platform based on your business model first, then the feature list.
+A creator business, coaching academy, test prep institute, and corporate L&D team do not buy gamification tools for the same reason.

 When learners can see streak continuity, badge milestones, and leaderboard position, the cost of skipping rises psychologically.
 That is one of the most practical elearning gamification examples for long duration cohorts.